 4. Carbohydrates are fattening

-Not necessarily – although, as with protein, fat or alcohol, too much can be fattening.
+Not necessarily – although, as with protein, fat or alcohol, too many carbs can be fattening.
 Carbohydrates include sugars and starches, and occur naturally in cereals, vegetables and fruits.
-They are your body’s preferred source of energy, and the only source of energy for your brain.
+They're your body's preferred source of energy, and the only source of energy for your brain.

-Sticking to carbohydrate foods with a low glycaemic index (GI) may help you lose weight, but isn’t always the answer: many low-GI foods are high in fat as well as sugar, such as chocolate and cake (the fat slows down the absorption of sugar, which makes the GI rating low).
-By contrast, some high-GI foods such as rice, potatoes and watermelon are good for you.
+Sticking to carbohydrates with a low glycaemic index (GI) may help you lose weight, but isn't always the answer: many low-GI foods are high in fat as well as sugar, such as chocolate and cake (the fat slows down the absorption of sugar, which makes the GI rating low).
+By contrast, some high-GI foods such as rice, potatoes and watermelon are actually good for you.

-Highly refined carbohydrates such as sugar and white flour are found in lollies, biscuits, cakes, white bread and white pasta, and could be replaced with more nutritious options such as fruit, wholegrains and even nuts (using nut meal in place of flour, for example).
+Highly refined carbohydrates such as sugar and white flour are found in lollies, biscuits, cakes, white bread and white pasta.
+These could easily be replaced with more nutritious options such as fruit, wholegrains and even nuts (using nutmeal in place of flour, for example).

 The idea that you shouldn't combine protein and carbohydrates in meals is nonsense.
 There's no evidence this strategy has any weight-loss benefit beyond restricting energy intake.
 Some foods (wholegrain and dairy foods, for example) contain both protein and carbohydrate, so in theory you'd have to avoid eating them and miss out on their valuable nutrients.